loid-lab/e-commerce-api/README.md

 - 💳 Stripe Checkout integration
 - 🔐 Auth middleware (with claims)
 - ✅ Zod schema validation (extra layer on frontend/backend if needed)
+- 🚦 Rate limiting middleware backed by Redis for enhanced security and scalability

 ---